StackVista/stackstate-docs/use/stackstate-ui/k8sTs-timeline-time-travel.md

 ![Telemetry interval](../../.gitbook/assets/v51_telemetry_interval.png)

 The selected telemetry interval can be either relative \(live mode\), or set to a custom telemetry interval \(time travel mode\).
-By default, the telemetry interval is set to a relative telemetry interval - in live mode and showing telemetry from the last hour.
+By default, the telemetry interval is set to a relative telemetry interval - in live mode and shows telemetry from the last hour.
 You can zoom in/out or set a custom telemetry interval to view telemetry from a specific point in time.

 #### Set the telemetry interval